aws/amazon-vpc-cni-k8s/README.md

 `AWS_VPC_K8S_CNI_RANDOMIZESNAT`
 Type: Boolean
 Default: `true`
 Specifies weather the SNAT `iptables` rule should randomize the outgoing ports for connections.
 When enabled the `--random` flag will be added to the SNAT `iptables` rule.
+To use pseudo random number generation rather than hash based (i.e. `--random-fully`) use "prng" for the environment variable.
 Disable this functionality if you rely on sequential port allocation for outgoing connections.

 `WARM_ENI_TARGET`